 Find out more about the changes to the administration fees for motor vehicle registration and licensing, and road user charges that came into effect on 1 October 2012.

 Why was the review carried out?

-What is included in the new fee framework?
+What is included in the new fee structure?

 - Adjustments (reductions in most cases) to existing administration fees to better target and align the fees with the actual cost of providing the service.